 Early History of the Pertland family

-Another 169 words (12 lines of text) covering the years 128 and 1281 are included under the topic Early Pertland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pertland research.
+Another 53 words (4 lines of text) covering the years 128 and 1281 are included under the topic Early Pertland History in all our PDF Extended History products and printed products wherever possible.

 Pertland Spelling Variations

-Spelling variations of this family name include: Portland, Pertland, Portlan and others.
+Spelling variations of this family name include: Portland, Pertland, Portlan, Portlock and others.

 Early Notables of the Pertland family (pre 1700)